shortcut/shortcut-authentication-ios/GoogleAuthentication/Documentation/GoogleAuthentication.md

 1. Get OAuth client ID from [Google](https://developers.google.com/identity/sign-in/ios/start-integrating)
 2. Add the OAuth client ID as GIDClientID and reversed OAuth client ID as URLSchemes in your project info.plist file.

-To see an example checkout the [example](Example) project.
+To see an example go to [Google Documentation](https://developers.google.com/identity/sign-in/ios/start-integrating) or checkout the [example](Example) project.

 ## Usage
 Once these steps are complete, you can start adding the support for GoogleAuthentication.

-1. Create an instance of GoogleAuthentication:
+### Create an instance of GoogleAuthentication:
 ```
 private let googleAuthentication = GoogleAuthentication()
 ```

-2. Handle the authentication redirect URL:
+###  Handle the authentication redirect URL:
-In your app's window or scene, register a handler to receive the URL and call handleOpenURL.
+In your app's window or scene, register a handler to receive the URL and call `handleOpenURL(_:)`.

 ```
     func handleOpenAppURL(_ url: URL) {